git-df/dotnet-MyCalendar/README.md

 # MyCalendar

 Welcome to MyCalendar!
-This project aims to provide a versatile and user-friendly calendar application developed using the .NET framework.
+This project aims to provide a versatile and user-friendly calendar application developed using the .NET Core Razor Pages.
 With MyCalendar, users can manage their schedules, events, and appointments in an organized and intuitive way.

 ## Technologies
-* Blazor WebAssembly
-* Rest API
+* Razor Pages

 Project is created with:
 - Entity Framework Core (7.0.2)